 Nestled in a small valley on Catalina Island nearly 12 miles outside of Avalon is El Rancho Escondido, “the hidden ranch.”
 Still a working ranch, it was originally started as the Wrigley family's Arabian Horse Ranch.

 The Catalina Island Country Club is open for weddings and private events, but this wasn't always so.
 The facility was originally built as the clubhouse for William Wrigley’s baseball team, the Chicago Cubs.
 Now, after a lavish renovation, the club’s eclectic mix of Spanish Colonial design and sports memorabilia exists in elegant ambiance and is the perfect venue for any special occasion.

 For more than 60 years, the Catalina Island Museum has collected, preserved and presented the rich cultural heritage of Santa Catalina Island for visitors from all over the world to enjoy.
-Situated on the ground floor of Avalon's historic Casino Building, the Catalina Island Museum invites you to discover more than 7,000 years of history through dozens of engaging and visually exciting exhibits.
+The Catalina Island Museum invites you to discover more than 7,000 years of history through dozens of engaging and visually exciting exhibits.

 With its commanding view of Avalon Bay, The Wrigley Memorial is the centerpiece of the Botanical Gardens.
 The Wrigley Memorial was built in 1933-34,with the goal of using as much Catalina Island materials as possible.
 The idea for a garden came from Mr. Wrigley's wife, Ada.